khanonjs/khanon.js-website/public/docs/4-sprites-overview.md

 Even if you opt for purely 2D scenes using only sprites, they will be rendered in a three-dimensional environment, which is actually an advantage.

-Something usual in video games is to combine 3D elements and 2D elements, using a fixed horizontal or vertical camera.
+Something usual in video games is to combine 3D and 2D elements, using a fixed horizontal or vertical camera.
 The camera follows the action just in two-dimensions, but the actual scene is rendered in a 3D environment.
-Actors, backgrounds, foregrounds, and elements are a combination of 3D meshes and 2D sprites.
+Actors, backgrounds, foregrounds, and objects are a combination of 3D meshes and 2D sprites.
 Since there are sprites that form part of the scene, the game action is bidimensional.
-This is called 2.5D game.
+This is called 2.5d game.

 It is your choice if you want to combine 2D and 3D elements; if you want go for pure 2D scenes; or if you want to go for a 3D video game.
 They all rely in the same three-dimensional environment.